MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-prompting-floating-actionbar.md

 ms.topic: overview
 ms.collection:
   - bap-ai-copilot
-ms.date: 10/09/2024
+ms.date: 11/14/2024
 ms.reviewer: solsen
 ---

-# Launch Copilot features using actions and prompt actions
+# Launch Copilot features using prompt actions

 In this article, you learn how to add actions in the UI that users can select to start Copilot features.
 There are two approaches to creating these actions.
 Whichever approach you choose, the action must run the prompt dialog page for the Copilot feature.
 The recommended approach is to use a *prompt action*, which is specifically designed for Copilot features you want available on a page.
 The other approach is to use a standard action, as you would for other pages.